Azure/relational-infrastructure/README.md

 * Rule priorities (translated to NSG priorities)

 The fluent syntax supports defining address ranges by referencing internal networks and subnets (`var.networks`) as well as external networks and subnets (`var.external_networks`).

+> [!IMPORTANT]
+> A dedicated network security group is created for each network regardless of whether or not you have `security_rules` configured.

 ##### Example: Allow traffic in from a static address space